 One way of reducing the need for both quick responses and precise timing simultaneously, would be to allow changing the speed of multiple elements or possibly the entire game.
 Letting players to slow things down will give them more time to respond to events, and could also increase the window players might have to precisely time an input interaction.

-In Celeste you can adjust the Game speed down to a maximum of 50% of the default speed.
+In Celeste you can adjust the Game Speed down to a maximum of 50 percent of the default speed.
 Doing so will slow all areas of the game outside of menus, and as a result you’ll have more time to react to any fast moving elements you might otherwise struggle to respond to.

 You should also consider giving the player the option to pause the game at any point, if suitable for your game.
 The player may want to pause for any number of reasons, such as fatigue from using an input device, or simply to plan their next course of action and consider which inputs will be required.